-The joint venture, Tat Hong Intraco Pte Ltd and its subsidiaries is an unlisted joint arrangement in which the Group has joint control via investors' agreement and 40% (2020: 40%) ownership interest.
+The joint venture, Tat Hong Intraco Pte Ltd and its subsidiaries is an unlisted joint arrangement in which the Group has joint control via investors' agreement with 40% ownership interest.
 It was incorporated in Singapore by the Group, Tat Hong Holdings Ltd and Aung Moe Kyaw, and principally engaged in the leasing and sales of cranes and other heavy equipment in Myanmar.